benkulcsar/reddit-metrics/README.md

 ### Deploy

-Deploying in AWS requires terraform set up to use an S3 backend.
+For deployment on AWS, it is necessary to set up Terraform with an S3 backend.

-*Note: the ECR repos have to be created first which requires a terraform apply that eventually fails when trying to create the lambdas without the docker images.*
+*Note: Before deploying for the first time, the ECR repositories must be created.
+To create them, execute a Terraform apply command, which will eventually fail when attempting to create the Lambdas without the Docker images.*

 ```bash
 make terraform-init